Gigaspaces/xap-docs/site/content/sbp/distributed-mirror.markdown

 ##  View the Space and the Mirrors Status

-Start the GS-UI or GS-Web UI.
+Start the GS-Web UI.
 You should see the space and the different mirror instances:

 {{%align center%}}
 ![image](/attachment_files/sbp/mirror/distributed-mirror-3.jpg)
 {{%/align%}}

+Or you can start the Management console and view the space and the different mirror instances:

 {{%align center%}}
 ![image](/attachment_files/sbp/mirror/distributed-mirror-4.jpg)